- Destinations

-The Park District of Oak Park offers our guests a variety of opportunities to discover the richness and beauty of nature in its many forms.
-With 24 parks in our community rich with a native diversity of plants, you will find the opportunity to enjoy the beauty and stillness that nature has to offer in our urban environment.
+The Park District of Oak Park offers a variety of opportunities to discover the richness and beauty of nature in its many forms.
+With 24 parks in our community, rich with a native diversity of plants, you will find the opportunity to enjoy the beauty and stillness that nature has to offer in our urban environment.
 The woodlands at Austin Gardens is home to a variety of living organisms and spring wildflowers.
 Our rain gardens and bioswales are hard at work filtering water runoff from surrounding areas.
-Visiting our prairies, you will find our other visitors of migratory birds and pollinators whom enjoy lush native grasses and wildflowers.
+At our prairies, you will find migratory birds and pollinators enjoying lush native grasses and wildflowers.

 Enjoy your visit!
-Please help us care for these areas by staying on trails, obeying our Carry In/Carry Out policy and keeping your dogs on a leash.
-Consider volunteering your time to help maintain these areas as part of our Green Team at our Volunteer page.
+Please help us care for these areas by staying on trails, obeying our Carry In/Carry Out policy, and keeping your dogs on a leash.

 Bioswales are landscape elements designed to prevent the flow of pollutants into fresh water ecosystems.
 Rain and surface runoff are diverted in to the bioswale where it collects and slowly filters through the soil layers, finally exiting below the earth’s surface throughout ground water and man-made storm systems.
 The East Avenue Bioswale demonstrates a natural way to manage storm water in an urban setting.
 This location was chosen because rainwater naturally collects there.